pytroll/fcidecomp/documentation/available-software-and-documents/source/software_references.rst

 Software references
 -------------------

-Here a list of all the references found on the web to the FCIDECOMP software, here as part of other software or in documentation, is reported.
+This section contains a list of all the references found on the web to the FCIDECOMP software, either as part of other software or in documentation.

 Other software
 ~~~~~~~~~~~~~~